daria68/Hospital-Management/README.md

 ## Mandatory requirements based on the database:
 - Define a stored subroutine that uses a collection type(varray, nested table, index-by table).
 Call the subroutine.
 - Define a stored subroutine that uses a cursor type.
 Call the subroutine.
 - Define a stored function that uses 3 of the defined tables.
 Treat all the exceptions that may arise.
-Call the subprogram so that all the cases treated are highlighted.
+Call the su.bprogram so that all the cases treated are highlighted.
 - Define a stored procedure that uses 5 of the defined tables.
 Treat all the exceptions that may arise.
 Call the subprogram so that all the cases treated are highlighted.
 - Define a command-level DML trigger, a line-level DML trigger and a DDL trigger.
 Launch the triggers.
+- Define a package that contains all the objects defined.